-COMMENT: Commenters suggested that there was a lack of notice of the scoping hearing and questioned why all residents and homeowners had not received a certified letter regarding the impact of the Project.
+COMMENT: Commenters suggested that there was a lack of notice of the public hearings and questioned why all residents and homeowners had not received a certified letter regarding the impact of the Project.
 One commenter stated that there would have been more opposition if more homeowners and renters knew about the hearing.
 Commenters noted that they found out about the hearing through the newspaper or on NBC News.
-(Etedali) (Cathy Ingham) (Giana Marrese) (Cindi Sutera)
+(Etedali) (Cathy Ingham) (Giana Marrese) (Cindi Sutera) (Mary) One commenter asked how absentee homeowners were notified and stated that social media and publication of notice in the Asbury Park Press was not sufficient.
+(Craig Wright/Joan Ebert)